eonil/CocoaProgrammaticHowtoCollection/README.md

 - ComponentUsages

 	Contains Swift examples.
 Written and tested in OSX 10.11.
-Some examples will continue to work also in 10.10 but I don't track which.
-Now all examples require Swift 2.1 to compile.
+Some examples will continue to work also in 10.10 but I didn't test them.
+Now all examples require Swift 3 to compile.

 	- `Bootstrapping`.
 How to make an empty AppKit application.
 	- `SplitViewExample`.
 How to use `NSSplitViewController`.